vasyl1312/first_pet/README.md

 8. Add a bigger input form to the description, and style of this
 9. Add auth0, user can login and signup with google
 10. When users use to sign up by google - fixing the problem with double-click to btn sign up
+11. Adding basic logic to sorting by categories

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->